drewkerrigan/riak-erlang-mesos/README.md

-# riak-erlang-mesos
+# Riak Mesos

-PoC Mesos Framework in Erlang for Riak
+PoC for Riak Mesos Framework in Erlang